Last updated on .

 Visiting the Ephesus Museum

-The Ephesus Museum is open daily from 8:30am to 8pm and admission is 220₺ (as of September 2023).
+The Ephesus Museum is open daily and admission for foreigners is €10 (as of September 2024).
 It’s divided into several different sections depending on subjects and findings.
 I’ve visited both before the renovation in 2011 and several times after starting in 2022.
 All photos on this website are post-renovation.
+Visit the official website for more info.

 Hall of the Fountain Findings at the Ephesus Museum